thanosa/south-total-station-data-converter/README.md

 2. Execute the application (check below)
 3. Receive the conveted files from the output directory

-### -> Execution under Linux
+### Execution under Linux
-- Execute
+- If python is in $PATH variable, execute:
 `run.sh`
-- If python is not in $PATH then open a terminal and execute:
+- If python is not in $PATH variable, execute:
 `/path/to/python src/python3/data_converter.py`

-### -> Execution under Windows
+### Execution under Windows
 - Execute:
 `run.bat`
-- If python.exe is not in %PATH% then open a terminal and execute:
+- If python.exe is not in %PATH% variable, execute:
 `/path/to/python.exe src/python3/data_converter.py`

 ## Contribute